 Today, I would say that 70% of our billings are now in the digital space.
 We want to continue to scale the growth of, not just our agency, but our clients.

-Mark: From my perspective, I’m able to manage multiple accounts at the same time.
-We’re a small team, so AdRoll has essentially become an extension of us.
+Mark: From my perspective, I'm able to manage multiple accounts at the same time.
+Cherry Media Group is a small team, so AdRoll has essentially become an extension of us.

 Originally published on February 5th, 2019, last updated on June 16th, 2022.